Ascaniolamp/.github/CONTRIBUTING.md

 Don't be scared to use the issue tracker for issues or requests that may seem trivial;
-Being at the start of this project, any criticisms or complaints are much appreciated, and I'm happy to give all the help _I can_ to people who might want to use it.
+Being at the start of this project, any criticisms or complaints are much appreciated, and I'm happy to give all the help _I can_ to people who might want to use it.<br>
 <sup>
 Filing issues isn't limited to any Linux distro or WM, but the project is mainly targeted at Arch Linux + Hyprland systems,